EWU 603-01: Campus Safety, Security, and Crime Prevention

 All CSAs who become aware of a criminal incident on any of EWU’s campuses or leased facilities must promptly forward such reports to University Police.

 c.
-Sexual misconduct: in addition to notifying the police, all University employees, except for licensed professionals at CAPS, who become aware of an incident or complaint of sexual harassment or sexual misconduct must report it to the Title IX Coordinator within 24 hours of becoming aware of the matter.
+Sexual misconduct: in addition to notifying the police, all University employees, except for licensed mental health professionals through Counseling and Wellness Services, who become aware of an incident or complaint of sexual harassment or sexual misconduct must report it to the Title IX Coordinator within 24 hours of becoming aware of the matter.
 More information is available in EWU Policy 402-01.

 d.
-Domestic Violence: if a person becomes aware of a domestic situation or relationship that may result in a violent incident on campus, he/she should report the threat immediately to University Police.
+Domestic Violence: if a person becomes aware of a domestic situation or relationship that may result in a violent incident on campus, they should report the threat immediately to University Police.

 e.
-Licensed Professional Mental Health Counselors: licensed professional counselors at CAPS, when acting in their capacities as professional counselors, or professional counselors who are under contract to provide mental health counseling services for the University, are not required to report threated violence or criminal behavior to the University police or a CSA.
-As a matter of policy, CAPS counselors are encouraged to inform persons being counseled of the procedures to report crimes on a voluntary basis, if and when they deem it appropriate.
+Licensed Professional Mental Health Counselors: licensed mental health counselors in Counseling and Wellness Services, when acting in their capacities as professional counselors, or professional counselors who are under contract to provide mental health counseling services for the University, are not required to report threated violence or criminal behavior to the University police or a CSA.
+As a matter of policy, campus counselors are encouraged to inform persons being counseled of the procedures to report crimes on a voluntary basis, if and when they deem it appropriate.

 3-2.
 How to Report